 Is Endometriosis an Autoimmune Disease?

-Way back, as early as 1987, researchers observed that a large percentage of endometriosis patients had “abnormal polyclonal B cell activation”, “a classic characteristic of autoimmune disease.”1 Similarly, B-cell-derived autoantibodies were detected in adenomyosis patients a few years later.2 More recently, HLA-G, a gene prevalent in several autoimmune diseases,3 was found in a significant number of patients with adenomyosis.4 And even as recent as this year, researchers are talking about using autoantibodies as a less invasive way to diagnose endometriosis.5 6 So here’s the question: is endometriosis an autoimmune disease?
+Way back, as early as 1987, researchers observed that a large percentage of endometriosis patients had “classic” characteristics of autoimmune disease.1 Similarly, autoantibodies—antibodies against one’s own body tissues—were detected in adenomyosis patients a few years later.2 More recently, HLA-G, a gene prevalent in several autoimmune diseases,3 was found in a significant number of patients with adenomyosis.4 And even as recent as this year, researchers are talking about using autoantibodies as a less invasive way to diagnose endometriosis.5 6 So here’s the question: is endometriosis an autoimmune disease?

 What is autoimmune disease, anyway?